US envoy announces new Syria aid, seeks delivery access

 She added: “Four in five people in northwest Syria need humanitarian assistance.
 For millions of civilians in Idlib, this is their lifeline.
 Over the last year and a half, some members of the Security Council succeeded in shamefully closing two other crossings into Syria… Bab al-Hawa is literally all that’s left.”

 The United States is seeking the reauthorization of U.N. access at Bab al-Hawa and the reopening of other border crossings before the current U.N.
 Security Council mandate for humanitarian aid deliveries expires on July 10.
+There is strong support in the 15-member council for maintaining and even adding border crossings, but Russia holds the key.

 “This isn’t a complicated issue.
-We want the UN to bring food to starving children and protection to homeless families.
-We want the UN to be able to deliver vaccines in the middle of a global pandemic.
+We want the U.N. to bring food to starving children and protection to homeless families.
+We want the U.N. to be able to deliver vaccines in the middle of a global pandemic.
 We want the suffering to stop,” Thomas-Greenfield said.

 She met Wednesday with Ibrahim Kalin, a top aide to President Recep Tayyip Erdogan.
 Turkey hosts some 4 million refugees.